MathyouMB/scored/README.md

 # Setup

-Ensure you have Elixir installed and the following command to setup project dependencies.
+Ensure you have Elixir installed and run the following command to setup project dependencies.

 ```elixir